spring-media/aws-lambda-router/README.md

 ## aws-lambda-router

-A small library providing routing for AWS ApiGateway Proxy Integrations and SNS...
+A small library providing routing for AWS ApiGateway Proxy Integrations, SNS and SQS ...

 ## Install